LamTS72/RAG_AcademicDocument/README.md

-# RAG with Vistra 7B Instruct-v0.2
+# RAG with Mistral 7B Instruct-v0.2

-This project implements a Retrieval-Augmented Generation (RAG) system using the Vistra 7B language model.
+This project implements a Retrieval-Augmented Generation (RAG) system using the Mistral 7B language model.
 The project structure is organized to separate the core logic into reusable components and includes documentation for ease of use and extension.
 <p align="center"> <img width = "100%" height = "100%" src="imgs/image.png"/>  </p>

 ## 📂 Project Structure
 ```
-RAG-Vistra-7B/
+RAG-Mistral-7B/
 ├── docs/              # Contains documentation and related PDF files
 ├── src/               # Core source code
 │   ├── base/          # Base components for the language model